isomerpages/mse/_about-us/2-our-practices.md

 Our commitment towards charity, community involvement and environmental activities is expressed through:

-Our support of the President's Challenge through annual fundraisers such as Vertical Challenge and Breakfast for Charity Our participation in the Community Chest's SHARE Programme Our provision of time off (up to 2 days a year) for staff to follow their hearts in helping the less fortunate through participation in individually-driven community involvement activities
+Our support of the President's Challenge through annual fundraisers such as the Vertical Challenge, and participation in the Community Chest SHARE Programme
+Our provision of time off (up to 2 days a year) for staff to follow their hearts in helping the less fortunate through participation in individually-driven community involvement activities
-Our contribution towards environmental sustainability through activities such as coastal clean-ups
+Our contribution towards environmental sustainability such as clean-up activities, and adopting environmentally-friendly best practices for all our events.

 -------